thibault/cofr/README.md

 One might say Cofr is the equivalent of [SotoshiLabs' official password manager](https://trezor.io/passwords/), with the following differences:

+ * you can use it to safekeep any piece of text, not just passwords;
  * it's a standalone console script, it does not come with any graphical interface;
  * you don't have to connect to Dropbox or Google drive to use it;